Uno's estimator of cumulative/dynamic AUC for right-censored time-to-event data

 The summary measure of AUC.

-sens.uno
+sens.uno and

-return matrices of dimensions times
+spec.uno return matrices of dimensions times x (lpnew +

-.
+1).
 The elements of these matrices are the sensitivity and specificity

-estimates for each threshold of lpnew
+estimates for each threshold of lpnew and for each time point

-specified in times
+specified in times.

 Details

-functions implement the estimators
+The sens.uno and spec.uno functions implement the estimators

 of time-dependent true and false positive rates proposed in Section 5.1 of